RockefellerArchiveCenter/reading-room-manual/index.md

 Researchers may use the microfilm machines unattended.
 Several ViewScan microfilm machines are located in or adjacent to the Reading Rooms.

-Desk monitors should familiarize themselves with the various office supplies at the reference desk, most of which should not be provided to a researcher unless it is being used away from the archival material.
+Desk monitors should familiarize themselves with the various office supplies at the reference desk, most of which should not be provided to a researcher unless the supplies are being used away from the archival material.
-Citation slips, weights, pencils, and outcards are on the reference desks, while extra supplies, blue/green/yellow duplication slips, gloves, and various paper products are in the alcove between the two rooms.
+Researcher materials such as citation slips, weights, pencils, and Out cards are on the reference desks, while extra supplies, blue/green/yellow duplication slips, gloves, and various paper products are in the alcove between the two rooms.
 The bottom drawer of each reference desk contains blank seating charts and orientation checklists, various permission forms, signed copies of the orientation checklists, and completed seating charts from the current year.

 If you notice that any of the forms are running low, either request assistance to refill them or refill them once your shift has finished.
 Most forms are available at S:\Inter-Office\Archival\Forms\Reference forms.
 For the colored duplication slips, contact the Facilities Coordinator.